rderooy/dosbox-x-wiki/Home.md

 * **Pause**: Check to pause the emulated DOS inside DOSBox-X completely.
 The emulated DOS will resume when it is unchecked.

 * **Pause with interrupts enabled**: Pauses the emulated DOS inside DOSBox-X without disabling the DOS interrupts.
-The emulated DOS is not fully paused in this case.
+This allows certain DOS functions to continue to work.
+For example, if you are running Demoscene games and use this function, then the game itself will be paused but the game music may continue to play.
+It is also a good way to hear the entire music in a Demoscene production when the demo exits long before the music has time to loop.

 * **Reset guest system**: Restarts the emulated DOS inside DOSBox-X.